js1972/js1972.github.io/_drafts/2016-06-17-playing-with-raspberry-pi-and-opencv.markdown

 We don't want to always be chained to a TV with the HDMI cable and have a keyboard plugged into our Pi so typically we will SSH into it.
 To make this more pleasant though, lets setup a static IP address for the Pi, otherwise we will have to stuff around with figuring out its IP address every time we turn it on.
 Now there is *the old way* and there is the *new way* to do this...

+The old way involved editing the /etc/network/interfaces file.
+Most blog posts that I've seen all tell you to do it this way (such as [this](www.modmypi.com/blog/tutorial-how-to-give-your-raspberry-pi-a-static-ip-address) one); but according to the raspberry pi forums there is *[the new way](http://raspberrypi.stackexchange.com/questions/37920/how-do-i-set-up-networking-wifi-static-ip)* which I've highlighted below...

 ## First we need to enable WiFi
 You can run
 ```